Hot Clicks: How Donald Trump learned to punch

 Hot Clicks Giveaway

 Some men need a good women to be happy.
 Others need financial security.
 For me, I'll take quality headphones that don't break after two months.
-Wit that in mind, I present the Triple XXX Triple Driver Earbuds Headphones.
+With that in mind, I present the Triple XXX Triple Driver Earbuds Headphones.
 These headphones have three drivers: one 10mm driver, and 3.8mm and 2.8mm balanced armature drivers.
-Each driver is tuned to a specific frequency which is technology what’s normally used for in ear monitors.
-Buy yours today.
+Unlike ordinary headphones and earphones with a single driver, these earphones feature three drivers tuned to specific frequency bands, just like a high-end concert sound system.
+Buy yours today!
 Or take your chances on today's giveaway.
 I'll send a pair to the 100th, 200th and 300th person to email me (andy_gray@simail.com) the golfer's name who wants Lindsey Pelas to be his caddy.
 The answer was in A.M.
 Clicks.
 Please make the subject line "Monoprice."

 FYI: I’ll be giving away three pairs of Triple XXX Triple Driver Earphones by Monoprice in today’s PM Clicks.
 Link will be posted soon. pic.twitter.com/Ul94vN9IEo— Andy Gray (@AndyGray35) March 24, 2017